lovr-org/ovr_sdk_mobile/README.md

 [Android SDK](https://developer.oculus.com/downloads/package/oculus-mobile-sdk/),
 provided so that it can be git submodule'd into other projects.

+The VrSamples directory has been removed to keep file sizes small.
+If you wish to use the sample code, please download the ZIP directly from Oculus.

 You must still agree to Oculus' licensing terms to use it.

 # About